wscottreynders/ReadMe/README.md

 - <a href="https://www.linkedin.com/in/scott-reynders-57971921b/">LinkedIn</a>

 <p align="left">👋 My name is Scott!
 I am a passionate and enthusiastic Data Science Student at BloomTech</p>

-<p align="left">I have spent the last 7 months honing my data science skills.
-I have become proficient in Pandas, Matplotlib, Statsmodels, Seaborn, and sci-kit-learn.
-I also have a strong background in data analytics.
-I've spent the last two years teaching and developing adept communication skills.
-I have always been inquisitive and had a natural inclination towards the sciences.
-I pursued a degree in History and a minor in chemistry.
-My intentions were med school, but as I approached graduation, I decided to pivot.
-I enjoy problem-solving, and data intrigued me.
-I realized that data was the new frontier.
-It was an unexplored landscape with vast potential.
-With my data analytics and communication skills, I felt that I could make a real impact in the world.</p>

 <h1>📄Resume</h1>